dominno/sentinel/RULES.md

     1. Acknowledge blank state and explain onboarding process.
     2. Ask clarifying questions to elicit product vision, goals, constraints, and technical preferences.
     3. For any unknowns, enter RESEARCH_MODE to gather best practices, design patterns, and technical approaches.
+    4. Enter RESEARCH_MODE to investigate and summarize the best practices, design patterns, and technical approaches for the user's project idea (even if no unknowns are present).
+Save the research summary to `docs/research/ONBOARDING.md` and reference it in the onboarding docs.
-    4. Draft the following docs based on answers and research:
+    5. Draft the following docs based on answers and research:
        - `docs/PRD.md` (Must include: Product Vision, Goals & Success Criteria, User Personas/Stakeholders, **User Flow** (step-by-step or diagram of what the user sees and can do), User Stories/Use Cases, Features & Requirements, Out of Scope, Constraints & Assumptions, Acceptance Criteria, and Metrics/KPIs.)
        - `docs/technical.md` (When drafting, always include and recommend the use of common design patterns, SOLID principles, DRY, and KISS, tailored to the project's language and context.
 Reference these explicitly, even if the user does not ask.)
        - `docs/architecture.mermaid`